cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 In this case, a model is pre-trained on massive amounts of transaction data to learn general patterns, then fine-tuned for specific fraud tasks.
 So that these models can "speak" transactional data.

-> "One of the most notable recent developments comes from Stripe's <a href="https://www.linkedin.com/posts/gautam-kedia-8a275730_tldr-we-built-a-transformer-based-payments-activity-7325973745292980224-vCPR/">transformer-based “Payments Foundation Model.”</a> <!-- markdownlint-disable-line MD033 -->
+> "One of the most notable recent developments comes from Stripe's <a href="https://www.linkedin.com/posts/gautam-kedia-8a275730_tldr-we-built-a-transformer-based-payments-activity-7325973745292980224-vCPR/">transformer-based payments foundation model.</a> <!-- markdownlint-disable-line MD033 -->
 > This is a large-scale self-supervised model trained on tens of billions of transactions to create embeddings of each transaction.
 > The idea is analogous to how LLMs work: to learn a high-dimensional embedding for a transaction that captures its essential characteristics and context.
 > Transactions with similar patterns end up with similar embeddings, e.g., transactions from the same bank or the same email domain cluster together in embedding space.